Junior Chef Competition

 Hand washing stations

 Electric Skillet (11 inches) stations for cooking

-Propane burners to use with your pans for sauces, omelettes, etc.
+Propane burners to use with your pans for sauces, pasta, soup etc.

-In addition to eggs, bacon, diced ham, milk and cheese the following ingredients will be available for each team’s use: salt, pepper, vegetable oil, butter, brown and white sugar.
+In addition to eggs, butter and meat the following ingredients will be available for each team’s use: salt, pepper, vegetable oil, butter, brown and white sugar.

 Materials to be Supplied by Each Team (as applies):

 Teams are only allowed to bring ten food items from home with a total cost not to be over $10.
 See Restrictions for further guidance on allowable food items.

 All other ingredients will need to be purchased at the Farmers Market of the Ozarks for $10 or less, or will come from the ingredients provided by Farm 2 School (see above).